nixphp/app/README.md

-# phpico-app
+# NixPHP App

-A clean starting point for building applications with [PHPico](https://github.com/fkde/phpico) — the minimal and flexible PHP microframework.
+A clean starting point for building applications with [NixPHP](https://github.com/nixphp/framework) — the minimal and flexible PHP microframework.

 > **"As simple as possible, as flexible as necessary."**